Optimize Odoo and PostgreSQL: Performance Tuning Guide

 max_cron_threads = 1

-workers = amount of CPU cores (min.
-2)
+workers = number of CPU cores (minimum 2)

 max_cron_threads = 1